Gabriele Münter’s Worlds

-The Münter exhibition which the Zentrum Paul Klee in Bern is planning for January 2022 in cooperation with the Münter-Eichner Foundation will present almost exclusively works from the Foundation’s collection.
+The exhibition Gabriele Münter.
+Pioneer of Modern Art which the Zentrum Paul Klee in Bern showed from January 29 to May 8, 2022 in cooperation with the Münter-Eichner Foundation presented almost exclusively works from the Foundation’s collection.
 Such projects provide an opportunity to show the public unknown paintings by Münter or paintings that have not been exhibited for decades.
 This is also the case with the new presentation in the Münter House that, parallel to the current exhibition ‘Gabriele Münter and Her Guests’, introduces eight lesser known paintings to visitors, as well as several of the artist’s personal effects.
 The timespan ranges from 1910 to 1959.
 The selection predominantly comprises landscapes and still lifes: a winter landscape from the 1920s is, stylistically, a reminder of the time Münter spent in Scandanavia from 1915 until 1920; a still life with a black mask recalls the world of the theatre.
 Münter was in fact an avid theatregoer.
 City life is evoked in a study for a scene in a department store.
 These diverse worlds are united through the compositional means employed by the painter.
 The cropping of pictures as well as the unconventional use of perspective are reminiscent of photographic techniques and show how the artist never committed herself exclusively to one single creative pattern.
 The thirty-two paintings and photographs on view throughout the Münter House reflect the wide range of Münter’s creativity.

 Gabriele Münter and Her Guests